lattejed/learnyouatezos.com/pages/chapter_001.md

 ###About the author

 Matthew Smith is a technology consultant and sometimes entrepreneur.
 In a previous career, he owned a PR agency.
-This was neither nefarious (no cover ups) nor glamorous (no Champagne and drug-fuelled breakfasts).
+This was neither nefarious (no cover ups) nor glamorous (no Champagne and cocaine breakfasts).
 It was mostly an exercise in dealing with a lot of serious people and learning to be concise.
 Hopefully both of those careers help with this book.

 He also participated in the Tezos ICO, runs a private baker and is a HODLer of XTZ.
 Previously he was in the Ethereum ICO.
 He believes Tezos will deliver on a lot of the promises Tezos' predecessors (should) have made.